Finiteness of nonzero degree maps between three-manifolds: Domination onto non-geometric --manifolds

 We prove Proposition \ref{distortionDomination} in the rest of this section.
-In Subsection \ref{Subsec-reduction}, we reduce the proof to the case when the underlying graph $\Lambda$ is loopless and entire, and we show this case in Subsection \ref{Subsec-looplessGraphCase}.
+In fact, we show that it suffices to assume that the underlying graph is loopless and entire (Subsection \ref{Subsec-reduction}).
+Then we present the proof under that additional assumption.
+This trick of reduction helps to simplify the notations in a number of places, (Subsection \ref{Subsec-looplessGraphCase}).